IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The context - CARML CI environment.md

 ## Module versioning

-Deploying resources by referencing their corresponding modules from source control has uno major drawback: If your deployments directly rely on your source repository, then they will by default use the latest code.
+Deploying resources by referencing their corresponding modules from source control has one major drawback: If your deployments directly rely on your source repository, then they will by default use the latest code.

 Applying software development lifecycle concepts like _publishing build artifacts and versioning_ enables you to have a point in time version of a module.
 By introducing versions to your modules, the consuming orchestration can and should specify a module version needed, and deploy the Azure solution leveraging it.